radar/guides/command-reference.md

 ### Description

-The pristine command compares the installed gems with the contents of the cached gem and restores any files that don't match the cached gem's copy.
+The pristine command compares an installed gem with the contents of its cached .gem file and restores any files that don't match the cached .gem's copy.

-If you have made modifications to your installed gems, the pristine command will revert them.
-After all the gem's files have been checked all bin stubs for the gem are regenerated.
+If you have made modifications to an installed gem, the pristine command will revert them.
+All extensions are rebuilt and all bin stubs for the gem are regenerated after checking for modifications.

-If the cached gem cannot be found, you will need to use `gem install` to revert the gem.
+If the cached gem cannot be found it will be downloaded.

-If --no-extensions is provided pristine will not attempt to restore gems with extensions.
+If --no-extensions is provided pristine will not attempt to restore a gem with an extension.

 ## gem push